npick001/Airsim_MSIM_Capstone/docs/Setup.md

 ---
 layout: default
-title: "Airsim Setup"
+title: "Setup"
 date: 2024-02-16
 catagories: "Setup"
+order: 2
 ---

 # Project Setup from Scratch

 Setup for this project comes with a few distinct _required and **chronological**_ steps if you wish to replicate the results of the study.
-- Setting up development environment prerequisites
+1. Setting up development environment prerequisites
-- Downloading Unreal Engine 4.27
+2. Downloading Unreal Engine 4.27
-- Building and Integrate AirSim into Unreal Project
+3. Building and Integrate AirSim into Unreal Project
-- Integrated Simulation Setup
+4. Integrated Simulation Setup

 ## Environment Prequisites